James Hardie Industries (JHX)

 Aaron Erter, Chief Executive Officer

-Mr. Erter was appointed Chief Executive Officer in September 2022.
-He brings over 25 years of experience in the consumer and industrial sectors, with extensive expertise in strategy development, marketing, sales, and mergers and acquisitions.
-Before joining James Hardie, he served as CEO of PLZ Corp, a leader of specialty liquid and aerosol manufacturing.
-He also held prominent roles such as Global President of the Consumer and Industrial businesses at Sherwin-Williams and Senior Vice President and General Manager of North America Consumer Products at Valspar.
-Additionally, he spent 15 years in various leadership positions at Stanley Black & Decker, where he managed sales and marketing for the Black & Decker and DEWALT brands.
-Mr. Erter serves on the Board of Directors for Ball Corporation and Chicagoland Habitat for Humanity.
+Mr. Erter was appointed CEO in September 2022.
+He brings over 25 years of experience in the consumer and industrial sectors, with expertise in strategy development, marketing, sales, and mergers and acquisitions.
+Before joining James Hardie, he served as CEO of PLZ Corp from November 2020 to August 2022.
+Prior to that, he held prominent roles as Global President of the Consumer and Industrial businesses at Sherwin-Williams (2017-2020) and Senior Vice President and General Manager of North America Consumer Products at Valspar.
+Additionally, Mr. Erter spent 15 years in various leadership positions at Stanley Black & Decker, where he managed sales and marketing for the Black & Decker and DEWALT brands.

-Dr. Liu serves as James Hardie's Chief Technology Officer (CTO), a role he has held since January 2022.
-In this role, he leads the firm's global research and development and innovation efforts.
-Before becoming CTO, Dr. Liu was general manager for James Hardie's Asia Pacific business.
-Prior to joining James Hardie, Dr. Liu had a 26-year career with 3M, where he held various senior leadership roles in research and development, as well as commercial and international management.
+Dr. Liu has served as James Hardie's Chief Technology Officer since January 2022, leading the firm's global research and development and innovation efforts.
+Prior to this role, he was the General Manager for James Hardie's Asia Pacific business.
+Before joining James Hardie, Dr. Liu had a 26-year career with 3M, holding various senior leadership roles in research and development, commercial, and international management.

 AI Analysis | Feedback